 - Monica, Phoebe, and Rachel burn mementos of their exes when they find themselves all single on Valentine's Day and decide to do something to "cleanse" their bad luck.
 The firemen who attend when it inevitably gets out of control tell them that Valentine's Day is one of their busiest nights of the year, for exactly that reason.

 - In Season 4, Rachel's crush, Joshua, has to buy a lot of new clothes as his ex-wife set all his old clothes on fire.
 He later reveals he keeps on buying clothes since he likes Rachel.

 - In NCIS Season 5, Tony throws the letter of his Love Interest into a bonfire after the relationship went way, way, way south due to him Becoming the Mask.

 - Buffy the Vampire Slayer: in the season 4 episode "The Initiative," Xander comes across Harmony as she's building a bonfire of Spike's stuff.

-- Alice Twilight, the Rank 2 assassin in No More Heroes 2: Desperate Struggle is in the process of doing this when Travis turns up to fight her.
+- Alice Twilight, the Rank 2 assassin in No More Heroes 2 is in the process of doing this when Travis turns up to fight her.
 Close examination◊ of the pictures show them to be photos of a husband and child, as well Margaret Moonlight, the Rank 4 assassin.
 In this case, it probably hasn't got anything to do with romance, instead being symbolic of everything Alice has lost or left behind due to her profession.

 - A variation in Jimmy Two-Shoes, after Jimmy's Oblivious to Love nature leads him to dating a Heloise look-alike, Heloise angrily rips up her Stalker Shrine of him and tosses the remains in a vat of acid.